Privacy Policy

 -

-Your inputs may be processed by OpenAI’s servers
+Your inputs may be processed by Google’s secure AI infrastructure.

 -